se2p/Bastet/README.md

 # BASTET Framework

 *BASTET* is a program analysis and verification framework.
-It is the first framework of its kind entirely build on Web technologies such as NodeJs, TypeScript, and WebAssembly.
+It is the first framework of its kind entirely built on Web technologies such as NodeJs, TypeScript, and WebAssembly.

-While *BASTET* was designed to analyze *SCRATCH* programs, it actually operates on an *intermediate language*. **You** should consider to use *BASTET* as foundation for your endeavors in context of program analysis and verification if you are looking for a well-engineered analysis framework entirely written in *TypeScript*.
+While *BASTET* was designed to analyze *SCRATCH* programs, it actually operates on an *intermediate language*. **You** should consider using *BASTET* as the foundation for your endeavors in context of program analysis and verification if you are looking for a well-engineered analysis framework entirely written in *TypeScript*.
 You might also be interested in our bindings for the Z3 SMT solver we have